mbrandonw/mbrandonw.github.io/_drafts/algebra-and-types.md

 Both the struct and enum versions of this data type are equivalent, and which you choose to use is up to preference.

-# Categorification
+## Categorification

 We have only scratched the surface of this topic, but I’d like to show a small glimpse of what else there is to explore.
 In mathematics there is a process known as “[categorification](https://en.wikipedia.org/wiki/Categorification)”.
 It takes objects of little or no structure and lifts them into a world with lots of structure.
 In this lifted world there are constructions that have no corresponding analogy down in the structureless world, so it necessarily gives you a richer playground to explore the domain you are interested in.

 As an example from mathematics, there is an invariant of knots known as the [Alexander polynomial](https://en.wikipedia.org/wiki/Alexander_polynomial) discovered in the 1920’s.
 To each knot it associates a polynomial such that if two polynomials are equivalent then their polynomials are equal.
 For example, the Alexander polynomial of the simplest knot, the [trefoil](https://en.wikipedia.org/wiki/Trefoil_knot), is $$t - 1 + t^{-1}$$.
 Then, about 80 years later, it was discovered that living above the coeffecients of the polynomial (in this case $$1, -1, 1$$) is an entire world of groups (I briefly talked about groups [here]({% post_url 2015-02-17-algebraic-structure-and-protocols %})).
 You can recover the polynomial coeffecients from the groups by calculating the dimension of the group.
 But, the amazing part is where there was once only simple integers in a polynomial is an entire world of groups, along with everything that the [theory of groups](https://en.wikipedia.org/wiki/Group_theory) has to offer, which was previously hidden when only looking at the polynomial.

-This is analagous to what we have just experienced with types.
+This is analogous to what we have just experienced with types.
 The categorification of the positive natural numbers

-# Exercises
+## Exercises

 * do stuff for trees
+* derivative of `List<A>`

-# References
+## References

 * https://en.wikipedia.org/wiki/Categorification